sumankumarchand55/ContactManager/README.md

 We have developed this ContactManager web application.
 This API performs all the fundamental CRUD operations related to managing contacts and user accounts, with robust user authentication and authorization for security.

-This project is developed solely by Suman Kumar Chand and his team during personal project work.
+This project is developed solely by Suman Kumar Chand and during personal project work.

 E-R Diagram for the Application
 E-R Diagram: